lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 smaller than the current, either on the left (from pushing in) or on the right (from popping out).
 In a decreasing queue we find the first element larger than current, either in the left (from pushing in) or in the right (from popping out).
-A monotonic queue can also useful for implementing a variant of the sliding window.
+A monotonic queue can also be useful for implementing a variant of the sliding window.
 See sliding window section for an example.